 The research data repository primarily contains datasets, audiovisual materials and computer software created by our researchers in the course of their research.
 There are many benefits in sharing your research data, but the most important are the advancement of scholarship, improvements in the replicability of research findings and the assurance of long-term data preservation.
 Further information is available on the RDM guidance pages.

 Durham e-Theses contains the full-text of Durham University Higher Degree theses from 1899 to the present day.
 PhD, MPhil and Masters by Research are available, but dissertations presented for Taught postgraduate courses are not included.

 Find out about the benefits of Open Access and how to make your papers freely available to researchers throughout the world.
 Guidance is provided about open access policies currently in place and how Durham researchers can comply.
-UK Research Councils-funded authors (formerly RCUK) can also find details of how they can obtain funding to pay for 'Gold' open access.
+UK Research Councils-funded authors (formerly RCUK) can also obtain details of how they can obtain funding to pay for 'Gold' open access.